hal/site/content/blog/protect-mgmt-interface-ssl.md

 {{< screenshot src="/img/blog/ssl-wizard/ssl-wizard-13.png" >}}

-## Elytron resources under for standalone mode
+## Elytron resources for standalone mode

 The elytron resources are created in the regular `/subsystem=elytron` path, under the `Configuration` top level menu, then go to `Subsystem` column.